wilofice/parking-sign-detection/README.md

-#parking sign detection with deep learning
+#parking sign detection with deep learning using convolutionnal neural networks with tflearn

 create_features.py: contain the code to load data from the hard drive and extract feature from them.
 Train Data et Test Data                       will be saved respectively in new_train_data.npy and test_data.npy